openshift/gcp-project-operator/docs/README.md

 # Documentation

-If you like to contribute to GCP Project Operator, please be so kind to read our [Contribution Policy](./CONTRIBUTING.md) first.
+If you like'd to contribute to GCP Project Operator, please be so kind to read our [Contribution Policy](./CONTRIBUTING.md) first.

 ## For Users